Robert Pullen: Biography

 While in Paris, Pullen taught logic and theology with great success.
 Among his pupils was John of Salisbury, who describes him as a man commended both by his life and his learning, in 1141 or 1142.
 In 1143 he is still described as Archdeacon of Rochester and in or about that year he probably went to Rome on the invitation of Innocent II, who died in September of that year, but Pullen found favour with the new pope, Celestine II, who created him a cardinal (Ciaconius).
 The Oseney chronicler, however, states that he was called to Rome by Lucius II who succeeded Celestine in 1144.
 Certainly Pope Lucius appointed him Chancellor of the Holy Roman Church, an office which he was discharging through 1145 and 1146.
-This we know from the biography of St. Bernard written by William of St. Thierry, and from his letters.
+This we know from the biography of St Bernard written by William of St. Thierry, and from his letters.
 Pullus was instrumental in the development of the concept of purgatory, questioning where purgation took place, as neither heaven nor hell seemed entirely appropriate.
 Whether by Lucius or Celestine, he was a cardinal by around 1144.
-When St. Bernard's disciple, Eugenius III, became pope in 1145, the saint wrote a letter to Cardinal Pullen begging him to console and counsel the new pontiff.
+When St. Bernard's disciple, Pope Eugene III, became pope in 1145, the saint wrote a letter to Cardinal Pullen, begging him to console and counsel the new pontiff.

 His date of death is uncertain; he died in or after 1146.